Table of Contents

 - Stomach ulcer- It is a sore found in the stomach.

-- Gallstones- It is a kind of hard deposit found in gallbladder eventually blocking the bile ducts which in turn causes gastric issues.
+- Gallstones- It is a kind of hard deposit found in the gallbladder eventually blocking the bile ducts which in turn causes gastric issues.

 - It might have been caused by gastric cancer, food allergy and inflammatory bowel disease in rare cases.
 Specifically, it might also come from GERD (gastroesophageal reflux disease).

-- Eat less spicy foods.
+- Eat less spicy food.